Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 The quintessential neighborhood pizza joint

-Brother’s has been around for over 50 years and is still the quintessential neighborhood pizza joint -- all you’ll find here are regular slices and Sicilians, made by a friendly staff that’s more or less been around since the place opened.
+Brother’s has been around for over 50 years and is still the model neighborhood pizza joint -- all you’ll find here are regular slices and Sicilians, made by a friendly staff that’s more or less been around since the place opened.
 The pies are cheap and enormous, made with a thin and crispy crust, and topped with a slightly sweet tomato sauce and plenty of cheese.

-Williamsburg, Financial District, Greenwich Village
+Financial District, Greenwich Village

 Gluten-free pizzas to write home about